vdt/posce/readme.md

 Configuration
 -------------

-Posce only requires two environment variables to be set:
+Posce only requires you to set two environment variables:

 ~~~bash
 # The path to your notes directory.